cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

 **Validate bulk traffic takes the non-shortest path: xrd01 -> 02 -> 03 -> 04 -> 07**

 1. Lets now tie the SRv6 TE policy configured to what we expect to see in the Edgeshark output.
-What you're looking for in the below output is the translation of the previously configured SRv6 TE policy below translated into the actual SRv6 packet header.
+What you're looking for in the below output is the translation of the previously configured SRv6 TE policy reflected in the actual SRv6 packet header.
 So the TE bulk policy configured was:

    ```
       segment-list xrd2347